Frequently Asked Questions

 The entry requirements are as follows:-

-- Single, Male or Female, not more than 25 years of age
+- Single, aged between 18 and 25 years of age

-- For foreign applicants, school exam certificate equivalent to UK GCE O’Level with strong credits in English Language, Mathematics, Physics and 2 other technical subjects
+- For foreign applicants, school exam certificate equivalent to UK GCE O’Level with strong credits in English, Mathematics, Physics and 2 other technical subjects

 - Minimum height of 158cm and weight of 48kg for male applicants (BMI: 18.5 -24.9)